cldf-datasets/barlowhandandfive/maps/README.md

 ## What replaced five?

+The same conventions apply here as for the parameter “What replaced_hand?” except that here most entries are given a language-internal etymology.
+Values are batched into seven different categories, referenced by the `Code_ID` column.

 &nbsp; | Value | Count | Description
 --- | --- | ---:| ---
 $${\color{black}⏺}$$ | “hand” word other than *qalima | 45 | The word for ‘five’ derives from a hand-related word unrelated to *qalima (in some cases ultimately derived from ‘finger’ or ‘wing’)